Using the Library

 Interlibrary loan is a transaction in which one library borrows an item directly from another library on behalf of a patron.

 Interlibrary loan is not a substitute for developing our collection and will be used to obtain specific items outside the scope of our collection or for items no longer available from the publisher.
-The Chester Library will exhaust local resources first, including its own collection and that of other public libraries in M.A.I.N.
-(Morris Automated Information Network).
-If an item is not available within M.A.I.N. we will search for it first within New Jersey and second nationally.
+The Chester Library will exhaust local resources first, including its own collection and that of other public libraries in the Main Library Alliance.
+If an item is not available within the Main Library Alliance we will search for it first within New Jersey and second nationally.

 For other libraries: We will accept requests for materials electronically through JerseyCat.
 We generally do not lend audiovisual materials outside of Morris County.
 Books less than six months old are generally not available.
 Requests for available items are filled within 24 hours.
 We do not charge fees and lend for 28 days.